 This command is used to terminate the application forcibly.
 For forced termination of applications, see 5.5 Stopping a J2EE application.
-For the command for forced termination of applications, see cjstopapp (Stopping J2EE applications) in the uCosminexus Application Server Command Reference Guide.
+For the command for forced termination of applications, see cjstopapp (stop J2EE application) in the uCosminexus Application Server Command Reference Guide.